yjh0410/RT-ODLab/README.md

 English | [简体中文](https://github.com/yjh0410/PyTorch_YOLO_Tutorial/blob/main/README_CN.md)

 # Introduction
 Here is the source code for an introduction to YOLO.
-We adopted the core concept of YOLOv1-YOLOv4 for this project, made the necessary adjustments, and then developed the new YOLOv1-YOLOv4.
+We adopted the core concepts of **YOLOv1~v4**, **YOLOX** and **YOLOv7** for this project and made the necessary adjustments.
 By learning how to construct the well-known YOLO detector, we hope that newcomers can enter the field of object detection without any difficulty.

 **Book**: The technical books that go along with this project's code is being reviewed, please be patient.